plasticmacaroni/bg3-missables/checklist.md

 # Things to Remember
-- If you see a message that mentions you should "tie up any loose ends" while visiting a door to a new area, it'll immediately end the act -- don't go unless you're done!
+- As a rule of thumb, if you see "tie up any loose ends" while visiting a door to a new area, you may not be able to return -- don't go unless you're done!
 - This guide assumes you're completing everything on your quest log -- this list contains mostly tasks you may miss without seeing a related Journal entry
 # Act 1: The Landing
 - Free Lae'zel